kennethormandy/figment/README.md

 .figure--embed    - A figure with media embedded from another service. (ex.
 Instagram, Vimeo, Twitter card.)
 .figure--square   - A figure contained within the largest square possible.
 (Could be part of embed.)
 .figure--aside    - A figure with the caption as marginalia when possible.
-.figure--overlay  - An image with an optional overlayed caption.
 ```

 Potential: